Modern and Medieval Languages

 All undergraduates take two languages during the first two years of the degree (known as Part I), some continuing with two languages beyond A2 (or equivalent), others continuing with one A2 language whilst starting a new one (or developing a language which they haven't taken as far as A2).
 They then choose how to divide their time between these two languages during the two years of Part II (the Year Abroad and then the 4th year).

-Emmanuel has a significant core of teaching fellows in Modern Languages specialising in modern French, German, and Spanish culture.
+Emmanuel has a significant core of teaching fellows in Modern Languages specialising in French, German, Spanish and Latin American culture.
 While this provides the basis for a healthy and active community of Modern Linguists in College, and a source of ready expertise and guidance, significant numbers of our undergraduates study the other languages available on the degree course.
 Supervisions are organised by the Directors of Studies and, where possible, take place in College.
 In recent times, Emmanuel has enjoyed a particularly fine record of academic success in Modern Languages, even though it is not oversubscribed with applications.
-This strong sense of community amongst the linguists is witnessed at annual College events such as the annual MML dinner.
+This strong sense of community amongst the linguists is witnessed at annual College events such as the MML dinner.
 Recent graduates have gone on to a wide range of careers, such as the Foreign Office and Civil Service, BBC journalism, City law firms, teaching, the financial sector, PhDs in Cambridge and Harvard, and NGO development work.
 Many plant the seeds for these future careers through the choices they make about work placements during their Year Abroad (though others choose further study abroad or teaching).

 The College has a specially-equipped audio-visual aids room, which gives students of modern languages 24-hour access to all the latest language-learning software on the faculty server, as well as allowing individual study of films and other audio-visual materials.
 It is also just around the corner from the University Language Centre.